In Alosta Canyon, South Hills Wilderness Area

 - USGS topo maps: “Glendora”

-- More information: here; park map here
+- More information: here; park map here; Everytrail report here

-- Rating: 5
+- Rating: 6

 Since this blog began back in May, I’ve written about many famous “must do” L.A. area hikes, and I’ve written about some that I had never heard of.
 The South Hills Park in Glendora falls into that second category.
 It’s in that small category that I nickname my “Mapquest” hikes: that is, a hike that I found while looking up directions for a different trail.
 I was debating if I wanted to subject myself to the Garcia Trail to Azusa Peak (1,300 feet of elevation gain in 1.4 miles) and I noticed this large (200 acres) park on Mapquest.
 It seemed big enough that it should have at least some hiking trails – and it does.
-There are quite a few in fact, and the 2.5 mile double loop that I pieced together here is only one of many possible trips you can take in this park.
+There are quite a few in fact, and the double loop that I pieced together here is only one of many possible trips you can take in this park.

 From Mauna Loa, cross the playground and pick up the Toyon Trail which heads uphill.
 Soon you come to a split.
 The left route is your return; here you head right onto the Wild Iris trail which switchbacks its way up a ridge, gaining 200 feet in a quarter mile.
 (A fire break runs up the hill as well; the Wild Iris trail crosses over it several times.)
-At the top, turn left on the South Hills Fire Road and continue the climb.
-You get great views of the Ontario/Cucamonga Ridge on the left, and if the day is clear, the L.A. basin, Santa Monica and Santa Ana Mountains on the right.
-If you’re lucky, you might spot San Jacinto.

 After passing by two fire roads branching off to the left (both of which will figure in your return route), the trail splits beneath a knoll where a few radio towers stand.
 Take the left fork, and almost immediately look for the signed but obscure Alosta Canyon South Fork trail.
 This trail, rough in some spots, steeply switchbacks down into the canyon.
 It reminds me of a miniature version of the notoroius Fish Canyon Falls trail.